-- You can produce more muscular force through the ground to overcome a new load
+- You can produce more muscular force through the ground to overcome a new load.

-- Increased your maximum muscular strength
+- Your maximum muscular strength is increased.

-- Bone mineral density is initiated
+- Growth in your bone mineral density is initiated.

-False Theories for children
+False Theories about Children

 I started weight training when I was 14 years old.
 Around that age, I remember I leg pressed 1,000 lbs for one repetition, and the gym owner told me to calm down and that I was going to hurt myself because "lifting weights at a young age is not okay."

 Well, that is a false statement.
-Over my career as a Coach, I've heard different theories:
+Over my career as a coach, I've heard different theories:

-"weights are bad for children."
+"Weights are bad for children."

-"weights are not good for you."
+"Weights are not good for you."

-weights stunt growth."
+“Weights stunt growth."